berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section02 Constructing Procedures Using Lambda.md

     -> (* 2 5)
     10

 What happens here?
-When we call a lambda function, the first argument corresponds with the first parameter, the second argument with the second parameter, ..., and the nth argument with the nth parameter.
-Then, for every occurrence of each parameter in the body, we replace it with its corresponding argument.
+When we call a lambda function, the first argument corresponds to the first parameter, the second argument to the second parameter, ..., and the nth argument to the nth parameter.
+Then, in the body, every occurence of each parameter is replaced with the corresponding argument.

 Let's illustrate this with an example expression:

     -> ((lambda (x y z) (+ x y x z)) 1 2 3)

-For every occurrence of `x` in the body of the lambda, we replace it with `1`.
-For every `y` we see, we replace it with `2`.
-And for every time we see `z`, we replace it with `3`.
+In the body of the lambda, we replace every occurence of `x` with `1`.
+We replace every `y` we see with `2`.
+And every time we see a `z`, we replace it with `3`.

     -> ((lambda (x y z) (+ x y x z)) 1 2 3)
     -> ((lambda (x y z) (+ 1 2 1 3)) 1 2 3)